I beg to move,

 The right hon.
 Gentleman is being very generous with interventions.
 He will be aware that the Council of Europe has taken up the case of Mehman Huseynov, an Azerbaijani journalist and human rights activist who has been in prison for nearly two years for the so-called crime of slander.
 He has been on hunger strike for two weeks.
 Does the right hon.
 Gentleman agree that the British Government should also take up Mr Huseynov’s case and make representations to the Azerbaijani authorities?

 I want to allow as many people as possible to speak, so I will make just two points to finish.
 First, as I indicated, I am encouraged by the Foreign Secretary’s statements that he wants to prioritise this.
-I understand that the British Government intends to organise an international conference on the subject of the protection of journalists later this year, which is a very welcome initiative.
+I understand that the British Government intend to organise an international conference on the subject of the protection of journalists later this year, which is a very welcome initiative.
 As the newly elected chair of the British group of the Inter-Parliamentary Union, I intend to organise a parallel conference alongside the Foreign and Commonwealth Office one.
 While the FCO can try and reach agreement among Governments that more needs to be done on as wide a basis as possible, we can try to mobilise parliamentarians from different countries to give this priority.
 I look forward to working with the Minister in due course.

 Order.
 I have seven speakers listed and intend to call the Front-Bench spokespeople by 5.14 pm.
 If Members who I call can confine their remarks to four minutes each, we will get everybody in.